cisagov/ScubaGear/PowerShell/ScubaGear/baselines/supplementalsecurity.md

 <!--ExclusionType: PartnerDomains-->
 - _Rationale:_ Configuring domain impersonation protection for domains owned by important partners reduces the risk of a user being deceived by a look-alike domain.
 By configuring impersonation protection in both preset policies, administrators can help protect email recipients from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ February 2026
-- _Note:_ The standard and strict preset security policies must be enabled to protect partner domains.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ SI-8
 - _MITRE ATT&CK TTP Mapping:_
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)